 The fifth edition of the Producers’ Academy – a capacity building programme focused on international production in the performing arts - is back in May 2020!

 Facing the crisis linked to the spreading of Covid-19, CIFAS has decided to suspend all its activities planned until the summer.
-We are exploring alternatives to make them happen, more information will come soon.

 Thank you in advance for your understanding.

 Take care of yourself, your relatives and your neighbours, we hope that we can all take this opportunity to reflect upon the world we want for tomorrow.